Shawn Pittman (musician)

-Shawn James Pittman (born October 13, 1974) is an American blues rock singer, multi-instrumentalist, songwriter and record producer.
+Shawn James Pittman (born October 13, 1974) is an American blues rock singer, multi-instrumentalist, songwriter, and record producer.
 In his career, he has worked with musicians from Double Trouble, plus James Cotton, Matt "Guitar" Murphy, Hubert Sumlin, Kim Wilson, Lou Ann Barton, Gary Clark Jr., and Susan Tedeschi.
-Commencing recording in the late 1990s, Pittman has released 12 albums.
+Commencing recording in the late 1990s, Pittman been involved in the release of 17 albums.